 Jumping on my bike I went exploring for a gateway to Austria.
 The one I had mapped out I didn’t find but found another.
 After asking two policemen if it was safe for bikes, they showed me a bike path on the bridge and I quickly crossed the River Rhine.
-The river was much narrower than I anticipated.
+The river was much smaller and narrower than I anticipated.

 I found a willing participant to take my photo with an Austrian flag, then gave her the flag for her son.
 I then crossed back into Switzerland to begin my journey.
 Time spent in Austria: 15 minutes.